 Ways to order beer in Spain

-On the one hand we have el quinto, a 20 centilitre format also known as botellín.
-It is called this way in all Spain without reaching controversies, but with la caña it gets complicated.
-For example, in most places a caña is a tap beer with a measure similar to a quinto; however, in other places the caña is related to a larger beer.
+On the one hand we have el quinto, a 20 centilitre format also known as botellín (even botijo in Madrid).
+It is called this way in all Spain without reaching controversies, but with a caña it gets complicated.
+For example, in most places a caña is a tap beer with a measure similar to a quinto or botellín.
+However, in other places the caña is related to a larger beer.

-If you are in the Basque Country, be careful: for them, the caña is what in Madrid is considered a doble.
-In the Basque Country you can also include in your vocabulary the zurito, a beer smaller than a caña, the typical corto in other places, and the cañón, which would be twice as big as a caña.
+If you are in the Basque Country, be careful: for them, the caña is what in Madrid is considered a doble (333 ml).
+In the Basque Country you can also include in your vocabulary the zurito, a beer smaller than a caña of 100-140 ml, which is the typical corto in Galicia, Castile and León and La Rioja; and the cañón, which would be twice as big as a caña.

-The denomination “corto” (a small format of between 100 and 140 millilitres) is widely used in Castile and León.
-In Galicia, a corto is one of the usual cañas.
-Besides “corto”, very much used in Castile and Leon, and “zurito“, in Aragon; this small format of between 100 and 140 millilitres smaller than a caña also has its own name: “penalti“.
+Besides corto, very much used in Castile and Leon, and zurito; in Aragon this small format of between 100 and 140 millilitres smaller than a caña also has its own name: penalti.

-Those who like beer very much can always order a “mini” in Madrid, a “katxi” in the Basque Country and Navarra and a “tanque” in Cantabria.
+Those who like beer very much (around 750 ml) can always order a mini in Madrid, a katxi in the Basque Country or cachi in Castile and León and Asturias; and a tanque in Cantabria.
+You can also order a litre of beer with the names litro, litrona and xibeca (Catalonia).

-And if you like beer with lemon soda or gaseosa (soft drink), you have to order a “clara“.
-In Catalonia if you ask for a “clara” they will bring you a beer with lemon and in Galicia they will serve it with soda.
+And if you like beer with gaseosa (soft drink), you have to order a clara.
+In Catalonia (and some places in the Valencian Community) they usually serve it with lemon soda and it is called champú instead of clara.
+In Galicia they will serve it with soda.
+Another names for this comination are: lejía or pika (Navarre, Cantabria, Basque Country) and shandy (Majorca).

-If we move on to the field of bottles, beer in Spain is usually ordered in quinto or botellín format.
+If we move on to the field of bottles, as we have told you before, beer in Spain is usually ordered in quinto or botellín format.
 Quinto is called this way because it is the fifth part of a litre, it is usually called this way in the northwest of Spain, and the botellín is the smallest bottle.
 The people of Madrid also call it botijo.

 The tercio is a big bottle, but the biggest one is the litrona.
 If you want a third of a litre of beer, this is what you get.
 In Cantabria and Asturias it is called media and in Catalonia mediana.